marcelledantas/Angular-Studies/my-first-app/Notes.md

 You then also need to add the import from @angular/forms  in the app.module.ts file:

 import { FormsModule } from '@angular/forms';

+Property binding: expression that returns a data type that the property [disabled] expects [disabled] = "expression"